 Study abroad options

 Combining Food Science with an International Year offers the opportunity to study abroad at one of our partner universities in France or Spain for an extra year.
-You can transfer to this four year route in your first semester of study, subject to language competency.
+You can transfer to this four year route in your first semester of study.